 To be eligible for a grant award, events must:

-- Be within SWACO's jurisdiction of Franklin County (PDF)
+- Occur within SWACO's jurisdiction of Franklin County (PDF)

 - Must take place during the grant cycle calendar year.

 - Must be open to the public.

 - Must have a projected attendance of 2,000 people or more.

 - Funding may be requested for activities specific to establishing or promoting new waste reduction, reuse, recycling and composting programs.

 Past Award RecipientsFive grants totaling $12,805 in reimbursed funding were awarded for the 2019 grant cycle.
 Grant recipients included: Columbus Coffee Festival, ComFest, Dublin Irish Festival, Festival for Good and the Our Lady of Perpetual Help Summer Festival in Grove City.
 Combined, these events diverted approximately 37,000 pounds of material!

 Three grants totaling $8,000 in reimbursed funding were awarded for the 2018 grant cycle.
 Grant recipients included: Greater Columbus Convention Center Women's Final Four event, Franklinton Farms, and CoffeeFest.
 Combined, these events diverted approximately 22,000 pounds of material!

 Six grants totaling $24,000 in reimbursed funding were awarded for the 2016-2017 grant cycle including the Dublin Irish Festival, the Upper Arlington Labor Day Arts Festival, the Columbus Italian Festival, HighBall Halloween, Old Hilliard’s Halloween Haunt, and OSU to conduct a study of tailgate recycling at home football games.
 Combined, these events diverted approximately 25,000 pounds of material from the landfill!